KonstantinSimeonov/tsx-control-statements/README.md

 - Yup, control statements transpile to type correct typescript before type checking
 - Note: editors like visual studio code cannot infer that some additional transpilation will occur and will complain
     - You can check out a workaround [here](./test/tsx-cases/for.tsx)
-- Test it: `yarn test`
+- Test it: `yarn build && yarn test`
-    - This monstrous command will compile and run the tests, some of which will compile the files in `tests/tsx-cases`, which are typescript files with jsx control statements used in them.
+    - This command will compile and run the tests, some of which will compile the files in `tests/tsx-cases`, which are typescript files with jsx control statements used in them.
     - **Tests include behaviour compatibility tests with `jsx-control-statements` and tests whether tsx control statements render the same elements as components using plain ts in tsx.**
-- Typings: `index.ts`
+- Typings: `index.d.tsx`

 ## Can it compile `.js` or `.jsx` files?
 - Yup, just add `"allowJs": true` to the compiler options in your `tsconfig.json`.

+## I see the tests are writen with React, can I use this with something else (Vue for example)?
+- The transformer itself has no dependency on React, Vue or other frontend frameworks.
+It can be used to transform jsx for whatever purposes.

 ## What typescript/javascript code is emitted?